raganwald/raganwald.github.com/_posts/2014-02-11-ruby_singletons.md

   #=> NoMethodError: private method `private_foo' called for #<Sample:0x007fa12192e130>
 ```

-Ruby also allows you to make class methods.
-Class methods are singleton methods of the class object, not instance methods of an instance object of the class.
+Ruby also allows you to make what other languages call "class methods."
+Class methods are singleton methods of the class object, not instance methods of a Class's object.
 Got it?

 ```ruby
 class Sample